AdamRJensen/adamrjensen.github.io/posts/staying_safe_on_github.md

 :tags: open science, gsoc
 ```

 Hardcoding credentials such as passwords is often tempting but almost always a bad idea.
 This is especially true if you are hosting your code on services like GitHub for anyone to peruse.
-But what is the right thing to do?
+But what can you do?

 Storing your credentials as environment variables is one method of hiding your credentials while still being easy to use.
 Each environment variable has a name and an associated value, much like a dictionary.
 With GitHub, this can be achieved using GitHub Secrets - shhh, don’t tell anyone!